Gaëtan Dugas: Re-examination

 A study by historian Richard McKay of Cambridge and others identified several causes for the Patient Zero myth.
 During early CDC analysis of cases in California, patient 057 (Dugas) was nicknamed patient "O" for "Out-of-California", but this was interpreted by others as Patient Zero.
 Dugas was particularly helpful in tracing his network of partners, providing names and addresses for many of them, which was further expanded because others remembered his distinctive name.
 Although many of the patients analysed reported in excess of 1,000 sexual partners, most remembered "only a handful" of names, making their contacts to other cases more difficult to trace.

 Richard McKay later extended this study into a book, Patient Zero and the Making of the AIDS Epidemic.
-This book also contains the most definitive biography of Dugas' life, constructed through numerous interviews with friends, family, and lovers.
+This book contains the most definitive biography of Dugas' life, constructed through interviews with friends, family, and lovers.
 Robert M. Grant, an AIDS researcher at the University of California, has stated: "No one wants to be the Patient Zero of their village.
 But this may be helpful because it says, 'Just because you are the first to be diagnosed doesn't mean you started the epidemic.

 Gay activist Larry Kramer argued that Dugas' promiscuous lifestyle was nonetheless "irresponsible", and that the finding did not change his opinion of Dugas.

 Two films, John Greyson's musical comedy film Zero Patience (1993) and Laurie Lynd's documentary Killing Patient Zero (2019), have discussed the Patient Zero myth around Dugas.